Simplifying T&E Receipt Requirements

 The PeercastTM featured a member company with over $10 billion USD in annual revenue and over 15,000 employees, that had recently brought back in-house their corporate card process from an outsourcing provider.
 They are utilizing the SAP Concur system and have the Visa card provided by US Bank with 2,000 expense reports processed per month.
 They only allow one expense report from their travelers each month and that is submitted in conjunction with their card billing cycle.

 - All cash and out-of-pocket over $25 USD

 - All card transactions over $75 USD

 - All hotel transactions (itemized folio required with the room rate and tax)

-- All receipts required for Canadian cardholders for tax purposes
+- All receipts are required for Canadian cardholders for tax purposes

 The company uses the Concur Mobile App and Concur e-Receipts to simplify the receipt submission process for their cardholders.
 They audit 25% of the expense reports and utilize the standard Concur audit functionality, as well as Concur Detect, to do so.
 Their audit rules include the following:

 - Reports with Cash Reimbursement >$500 USD

 - Reports with Amounts due from Employee (Personal Expenses)